HAWK SENSOR SERIES

 KEY SPECIFICATIONS:

-Detectable hydrocarbons: Wide range of liquid hydrocarbons from crude oil to refined intermediates and heavy, midweight, and light finished products including fuel oils, lubricants, heating oils, hydraulic oils, diesel, jet fuels, avgas, naphtha, and gasoline.
+Detectable hydrocarbons: Wide range of liquid hydrocarbons from crude oil to refined intermediates and light, midweight, and heavy finished products including fuel oils, lubricants, heating oils, hydraulic oils, diesel, jet fuels, avgas, naphtha, and gasoline.

-Detectable algae: Freshwater and marine cyanobacteria (blue-green algae) and green algae using chlorophyll, phycocyanin, and phycoerythrin pigment level measurements.
+Detectable algae: Freshwater and marine cyanobacteria (blue-green algae), green algae, and select other microalgae such as golden algae, using chlorophyll, phycocyanin, and phycoerythrin pigment level measurements.

-Detectable CDOM: Colored dissolved organic matter in fresh and saline waters through fluorescent component measurement.
+Detectable DOM: Colored dissolved organic matter (CDOM) in fresh and saline waters through fluorescent component measurement.

 Light source: LED with self-diagnostics and power compensation functions